casoon/dragonfly-docs/docs/layout/responsive.md

 ---
-title: Responsive Design System
+title: Responsive Design system
 category: Layout
 ---

-# Responsive Design System
+# Responsive Design system

 The Casoon UI Library implements a comprehensive responsive design system that allows your interfaces to adapt seamlessly across different screen sizes and devices.
 This document outlines the responsive breakpoints, layout utilities, and best practices for creating responsive interfaces.